-Once you've been accepted onto one of our study abroad programmes, you will receive the following:
+Once you've been accepted onto one of our study abroad programmes, you'll receive:

 - an email confirming that you have been accepted onto the programme, and what you should do next

-- an unconditional offer letter, together with invoice and payment information if applicable
+- an unconditional offer letter, together with payment information if applicable

 - joining instructions, shortly before the start of the course

-Your classes will be registered by the International Programmes Office and we will only be in touch about this if a problem arises.
+Your classes will be registered by the Study Abroad Office and we'll only be in touch about this if a problem arises.

-You will need to complete pre-registration online before you arrive at the University.
+You'll need to complete pre-enrolment online before you arrive at the University.
 Detailed instructions will be sent to you about this step nearer the time.

-During Welcome Week there will be an enrolment session where you register with the University, supply your passport details and immigration status and receive your Student ID card.
-Please bring your passport or national identity card along with your offer letter and (if applicable) a credit or debit card to pay your fees.
+During Welcome Week there will be an enrolment session where you register with the University, supply your passport details and immigration status and receive your student ID card.
+Please bring your passport along with your offer letter and (if applicable) a credit or debit card to pay your fees.

-There will then be various orientation sessions for all semester students where you will be provided with information about the services and facilities offered by the University and also general information about life in London, and guest speakers.
+There will then be various orientation sessions for all semester students where you'll be provided with information about the services and facilities offered by the University and also general information about life in London, and guest speakers.
 This will be a good opportunity to meet other students.

-Please note, if you're only staying for the autumn semester, you may be able to complete an alternative assessment (instead of taking exams, which occur in the third week of January), enabling you to leave just before Christmas.
+Please note, if you are only staying for the autumn semester, you may be able to complete an alternative assessment (instead of taking exams, which occur at the end of January), enabling you to leave just before Christmas.

-If you're staying for a whole year or you're a European student, it is mandatory for you to complete the exams during the exam period in January.
+If you are staying for a whole year it is mandatory for you to complete the exams (if applicable) during the exam period in January.
 Spring semester students take exams in May.
-You should not plan to leave until you know your exam schedule, which is usually released three weeks before the examination period.
+You should not plan to leave until you know your exam schedule, which is usually released six weeks before the examination period.

 Module results are published in March for the autumn semester and late June for the spring semester.
 You will not be able to have your results before the official publication date.
 Once all results are confirmed we will send a transcript to you or your university.